 I've said it before: To stay young mentally, regular association with young people is a must.
 But don't wait for them to come to you.
 Young people hang with other young people.
 They don't have the maturity to pursue and value older friendships.

 If you still work and meet younger people, you are in luck.
 If you are retired, get a job that puts you in contact with young people.
 Go back to school or volunteer to mentor young people.
 I can't stress too much how important this is if you want to maintain a young attitude and outlook on life.

 I know from personal experience the value of being around young people.
-You won’t always like what you see or hear; you may be dismayed by some of their ideas and behaviors, but you will benefit from their energy, enthusiasm and openness.
-It will force you to rethink some of the social straightjacket thinking society foists on people as they progress through stages of aging past midlife.
+You won't always like what you see or hear; you may be dismayed by some of their ideas and behaviours, but you will benefit from their energy, enthusiasm and openness.
+It will force you to rethink some of the social straightjacket thinking society foists on people as they progress through stages of ageing past midlife.